ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - Note: Erigon does not offer snap sync, but Full Pruning is possible (~500GB)

 For consensus clients, space requirement also depends on client implementation and enabled features (e.g. validator slasher) but generally count with another 200GB needed for beacon data.
-With large number of validators, the bandwidth load grows as well.
-Details on consensus client requirements can be found in [this analysis](https://medium.com/@migalabs/analysis-of-ethereum-2-consensus-clients-dfede8e0145e).
+With a large number of validators, the bandwidth load grows as well.
+You can find [details on consensus client requirements in this analysis](https://medium.com/@migalabs/analysis-of-ethereum-2-consensus-clients-dfede8e0145e).

 #### Plug-and-play solutions {#plug-and-play}

 The easiest option for running a node with your own hardware is using plug-and-play boxes.
-Preconfigured machines from vendors offer the simplest user experience.
-Just order the machine and connect it at home.
+Preconfigured machines from vendors offer the most straightforward experience: order, connect, run.
 Everything is preconfigured and runs automatically with an intuitive guide and dashboard for monitoring and controlling the software.

 - [DappNode](https://dappnode.io/)
 - [Avado](https://ava.do/)

 #### Ethereum on a single-board computer {#ethereum-on-a-single-board-computer}

-Easy and cheap way of running an Ethereum node is to use a single board computer, even with an ARM architecture like the Raspberry Pi.
-[Ethereum on ARM](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/) provides easy to run images of multiple execution and consensus client for Raspberry Pi and other ARM boards.
+An easy and cheap way of running an Ethereum node is to use a single board computer, even with an ARM architecture like the Raspberry Pi.
+[Ethereum on ARM](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/) provides easy-to-run images of multiple execution and consensus client for Raspberry Pi and other ARM boards.

 Small, affordable and efficient devices like these are ideal for running a node at home but keep in mind their limited performence.